bhargavrathod73/sa-road-crashes/README.md

 ---

-### 📊 A Look at the Dashboard

-Here is a primary view of the dashboard, showing a snapshot of the metrics for 2024 (based on the current filter).

----

 ### 💡 Key Insights Captured

 I focused on visualizing a few critical areas.
 If you open the dashboard, you’ll find: